QuantEcon/lecture-python-intro/lectures/inequality.md

 ax = data[['USA','GBR', 'NOR']].plot()
 ax.set_xlabel('year')
 ax.set_ylabel('Gini coefficient')
+ax.legend(title="")
 plt.show()
 ```

 From this plot we can observe that the USA has a higher Gini coefficient (i.e. higher income inequality) when compared to the UK and Norway.

-Norway has the lowest Gini coefficient over the three economies it is substantially lower than the US.
+Norway has the lowest Gini coefficient over the three economies and is substantially lower than the US.

 ### Gini Coefficient and GDP per capita (over time)